shreeyahi/nba-win-predictor/README.md

 ## 🧠 Why I’m interested in this
 I love the NBA (especially the Warriors), and this was a way for me to mix basketball with machine learning.
-I think sports analytics is such a fun way of learning data science because I can actually compare results with real games instead of solving random equations.
+I think sports analytics is such a fun way of learning and experimenting with data science because I can actually compare results with real games instead of solving random equations.

 ---